Edward Gibbon Wakefield: Early career, marriage and family

 He served as a King's Messenger, carrying diplomatic mail all about Europe during the later stages of the Napoleonic Wars, both before and after the decisive Battle of Waterloo in 1815.

 In 1816, he eloped with a Miss Eliza Pattle and they were subsequently married in Edinburgh.
 It appears to have been a love match, but the fact that she was a wealthy heiress probably played a part, with Edward receiving a marriage settlement of £70,000 (almost US$7m in 2018 dollars), with the prospect of more when Eliza turned 21.

 The married couple, accompanied by the bride's mother and various servants, moved to Genoa, Italy, where Wakefield was again employed in a diplomatic capacity.
 Here his first child, Susan Priscilla Wakefield, known as Nina, was born in 1817.
 The household returned to London in 1820 and a second child, Edward Jerningham Wakefield, was born.
 Four days later Eliza died, and Edward resigned his post.
 The two children were brought up by their aunt, Wakefield's older sister, Catherine.

 Nina was suffering from tuberculosis, and Wakefield took his daughter to Lisbon in Portugal in the hope of recovery.
 He employed a young peasant girl, Leocadia de Oliveira, whom he later fostered, to help care for Nina, and after Nina's death in 1835, sent Leocadia on to Wellington, New Zealand, where she met John Taine and had 13 children.

 Abduction scandal (1826)

 Although wealthy by contemporary standards, Wakefield was not satisfied.
 He wished to acquire an estate and enter Parliament, for which he lacked sufficient capital.
 Through deception he wed another wealthy heiress in 1826 when he abducted 15-year-old Ellen Turner, after luring her from school with a false message about her mother's health.
-Wakefield was brought to trial for the case known as the Shrigley abduction in 1827 and, along with his brother William, sentenced to three years in Newgate prison; the marriage, which had not been consummated, was dissolved by a special act of parliament.
+Wakefield was brought to trial for the case known as the Shrigley abduction in 1826 and, along with his brother William, sentenced to three years in Newgate prison; the marriage, which had not been consummated, was dissolved by a special act of parliament.

-He then attempted to overturn his father-in-law's will and gain control of the remainder of Eliza's estate.
-Wakefield emerged from this endeavour unsuccessful and with a reputation tarnished by suspicions that he had resorted to forgery and perjury to strengthen his case.